thomas5564/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-User provides an an invalid index
+User provides an invalid index
     * 1a1.
 System displays error message
     * 1a2.
 User re-enters a valid index